This post may contain affiliate links. Click here to see what that means.

 - Have you heard of H. Pylori?
 It's a normal inhabitant of our stomach, but when its population becomes too large it interferes with digestion and can even cause ulcers.
 Cabbage helps control this population.
 How cool is that?

-- In large soup pot, put apples, cooking fat, honey, salt and caraway seeds (if using).
+- In large soup pot, put apples, coconut oil, honey, salt and caraway seeds (if using).

 - Turn heat to medium-high.
-Once the fat melts, add the shredded cabbage.
+Once the oil melts, add the shredded cabbage.

 - Pour apple cider vinegar on top, stir to blend, and cover pan.